Updated:

 more fascinated with the Detroit Engines and the companies history.
 Little did I know that I would

-I had no interest in at all.
+I had very little interest in.
 There were so many un-answered questions

 about these engines and the companies that manufactured them.
 I guess

 that is what has kept my interest over the years.
-I now own four Detroit Engines,
+I now own 12 of

 and photos along with information that I have figured out from reading